cosimameyer/cosimameyer.com/content/post/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 ---

-## Embedding a slide show in your blog post
+## Embedding a Slide Show in Your Blog Post

 I added a `slideshow.html` file to `layouts/shortcodes/slideshow.html` which has the following content: